-Low: The long-term risk is Low.
-However, the risk may be greater for certain susceptible persons-those older (i.e., greater than 45 years), in lesser physical shape, or with underlying medical/health conditions.
-Long-term health implications from heat injuries are rare but may occur, especially from more serious injuries such as heat stroke.
-It is possible that high heat in conjunction with various chemical exposures may increase long-term health risks, though specific scientific evidence is not conclusive.
-Confidence in these risk estimates is medium (Reference 4, Table 3-6).
+Low: The long-term risk was Low.
+However, the risk may have been greater for certain susceptible persons-those older (i.e., greater than 45 years), in lesser physical shape, or with underlying medical/health conditions.
+Long-term health implications from heat injuries were rare but may occur, especially from more serious injuries such as heat stroke.
+It was possible that high heat in conjunction with various chemical exposures may have increased long-term health risks, though specific scientific evidence was not conclusive.
+Confidence in these risk estimates was medium (Reference 10, Table 3-6).